gloryodeyemi/gloryodeyemi.github.io/README.md

 As a recent graduate, I do have a little bit of experience, be sure to check my resume out by clicking **[here](CV.md)** and hit me up with job opportunities.
 I'll be waiting...

-### Let's Talk
+### Let's Talk Business

-If you like what you see and you want to communicate with me, feel free to reach me on any of these, I'll be sure to reply.
+I'm open to job opportunities, projects, or collaborations.
+Feel free to reach me on any of these, I'll be sure to reply.
 [LinkedIn](https://www.linkedin.com/in/glory-odeyemi-a3a680169/) | [Twitter](https://twitter.com/gloryodeyemi) | [Facebook](https://web.facebook.com/Gloowwwry) | gloryodeyemi.nike@gmail.com